Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ### `Remove`

-The `Remove` method removes the given plugin from the client instance if exists.
+The `Remove` method removes the given plugin from the client struct if exists.

 ```Go
 client.Remove(plugin_obj)